MEMBER NAME: Tim Jemmott

 GROWING MEDIUM:

-I use the Glasgow potting medium as described by Tebbitt in his book Begonias 2005.
+I am using the Glasgow potting mix as recommended by Tebbitt in his book: Begonias 2005.
 Sphagnum peat/Grit/bark/a little slow-release fertilizer 7:2:1

 FERTILIZER, FREQUENCY OF FEEDING: